BurntSushi/termcolor/README.md

 Here's another benchmark that disregards gitignore files and searches with a whitelist instead.
-The corpus is the same as in the previous benchmark, and the flags passed to each command ensures that they are doing equivalent work:
+The corpus is the same as in the previous benchmark, and the flags passed to each command ensure that they are doing equivalent work:

 | Tool | Command | Line count | Time |
 | ---- | ------- | ---------- | ---- |